PacificCommunity/ofp-sam-amped/PIMPLE/introtext/introduction.md

 ### SB/SBF=0

-Ranges between 0 and 1.
+SB/SBF=0 is the ratio of the adult biomass to the adult biomass in the absence of fishing (sometimes known as depletion).

-SB/SBF=0 is the the ratio of the adult biomass to the adult biomass in the absence of fishing (sometimes known as depletion).
+The value ranges between 0 and 1.
-It is a measure of stock status and can be compared to the Limit Reference Point (0.2) and the Target Reference Point (0.5, interim).
+SB/SBF=0 is a measure of stock status and can be compared to the Limit Reference Point (0.2) and the Target Reference Point (0.5, interim).

 ### 1. Probability of SB/SBF=0 being above the Limit Reference Point (LRP)